 A New Life After Treatment

 But for Susan, the LymphaTouch’s most important effect wouldn’t become obvious for a while.
 It’s been almost a year and a half since those first sessions.
 In that time, Susan’s arm only went through one mild bout of cellulitis.
-That’s an enormous improvement from 3 – 4 serious infections every years.
-“I’m not that sickly person anymore” Susan says, delighted.
+That’s an enormous improvement from 3 – 4 serious infections every year.
+“I’m not that sickly person anymore,” Susan says, delighted.
 “I’m at this new plateau of health.
 And it takes work to maintain it.
 But the LymphaTouch is what brought me here, and it’s what’s keeping me here”.
 Susan would recommend the device for anyway going through a similar struggle, even if they’re feeling sceptical.
 “You have to try it!
 Why not?
 What do you have to lose?”.